earthstar-project/earthstar/README.md

   * localIndex could be a tuple `[generation, localIndex]` where generation is an integer that increments on each big change like that
   * or give each IStorage a UUID which gets randomly changed when big changes happen.
 This would be helpful for other reasons too (to prevent echoing back documents to the storage that just gave them back to us, we need to track who gave them to us)
 * Syncing by `localIndex` doesn't work very well when you also have a sync query, because you have to scan the entire sequence to find the couple of docs you care about.
 We probably still want another way of efficient syncing that goes in path order and uses hashing in some clever way, sort of like a Merkle tree but not.

+## Other small improvements

+* The `Document` type is now named `Doc` to avoid collision with an existing built-in Typescript type

 ## Silly new vocabulary ideas